 Additional Information: Contracted services are open to non-University organizations on a fee for service basis.

-Rebecca and Chelsea should be contacted at (314) 362-7448 to schedule fusions and communicate screening results.
+Rebecca and Beth should be contacted at (314) 362-7448 to schedule fusions and communicate screening results.
 We recommend that fusions be scheduled at the time animals are initially immunized, as this will minimize any delays for the investigators.
 Fusions are performed on Tuesdays and Thursdays.
 All animals to be fused must demonstrate a positive serum titer of > 1:1000.
 Titer results are reviewed by the Director prior to fusion.

 Immunization of mice or Armenian hamsters